tanwimallick/graph_partition_based_DCRNN/README.md

 # GP-DCRNN: Large scale traffic forecasting using graph-partitioning-based diffusion convolution recurrent neural network

 Graph-partitioning-based DCRNN approach model the traffic on a large California highway network with 11,160 sensor locations.
-DCRNN model can be used to forecast the speed and flow simultaneously and that the forecasted values preserve fundamental traffic flow dynamics.
+DCRNN model can be used to forecast the speed and flow simultaneously.
 This is a TensorFlow implementation of Diffusion Convolutional Recurrent Neural Network.

 ## Requirements